tomasherceg/dotvvm-docs/Pages/basics-command-binding.md

     }
 }
 ```

+> You should always use `async Task` instead of `async void` in asynchronous commands - it would probably end with an exception.

 ### Supported Expressions

 The following items are examples of what can be used in the **command** binding.